Thick antitrust

 But that "if" is critical.
 A single national marketplace is very legible to businesspeople interested in consolidating to gain market power, and to financiers who understand that scarcity and control is the only path of sustainable "alpha".
 When we encourage scale, we may gain efficiencies, but we accept tacit liabilities, including the cost of vigilant supervision and the much greater cost of forseeable failures of that supervision.
 It's a balance.

 For many activities, it's better simply to render firm-level scale uneconomical.
-Of course we want the "network effects" on the internet.
+Of course we want "network effects" on the internet.
 Network effects are why we built the internet in the first place, duh.
 But we want the value that comes from interconnection to accrue to participants of the network broadly, rather than being captured within a few very fortunate firms.
 Precisely because network effects are so strong on the internet, we should seek regulation that favors enterprise at smaller scales.
 The value of the network can then be captured only by interoperability, by adherence to open standards under which many participants compete on fairly equal terms to provide and profit from connectivity.

 Because intrafirm coordination costs are far lower than the burdens associated with developing open standards, it will always be possible for an "innovator" to provide more value faster by growing network applications under its sole control.
 But this is the first step towards Cory Doctorow's "enshittification" dynamic.
 Yes, "blitzscaling" creates an initial spurt of value for customers that is real, and could not have been created so quickly without the proprietary startup.
 But the cost of that front-loaded fast growth is a tail of predation and extraction and stagnation extending far into the future.
 The "innovator" will have enclosed for itself all the value that we, the network, create, and will make it difficult for new innovators to emerge.